trevorzimmerman/trevorzimmerman.github.io/pages/university/mtre6710-point-cloud-sources.md

 ---
 layout: page
-title: "LiDAR Data Sources"
+title: "DBSCAN NYC Sources"
 permalink: /university/mtre6710-point-cloud-sources
 ---

-# LiDAR Data Sources for DBSCAN NYC Project

-The point cloud datasets used in this project were obtained from the U.S. Geological Survey (USGS) and converted from `.laz` to `.xyz` using CloudCompare.
+The point cloud datasets used in this project were obtained from the U.S. Geological Survey (USGS) and provided as `.laz` files.
+Six adjacent LiDAR tiles covering Lower Manhattan were converted to `.xyz` using CloudCompare and then merged in the preprocessing step.
 Each source corresponds to one of the six `.xyz` files used in the Python script.

 ---